ondewo/ondewo-t2s-api/docs/index.md

 <a name="ondewo.t2s.CreateCustomPhonemizerRequest"></a>

 ### CreateCustomPhonemizerRequest
-CreateCustomPhonemizerRequest message represents the request for creating a custom phonemizer.
+<p>CreateCustomPhonemizerRequest message represents the request for creating a custom phonemizer.</p>

 | Field | Type | Label | Description |